mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### Close the TinyPilot office

-I leased a physical office space for TinyPilot [in early 2021](/retrospectives/2021/05/#tinypilots-new-office-the-fun-stuff).
+I've leased an office for TinyPilot [since early 2021](/retrospectives/2021/05/#tinypilots-new-office-the-fun-stuff).
 We use it for assembling devices, fulfilling orders, and storing inventory.

 Having our own local office has helped us adapt quickly to changes in our hardware and processes, but it's a lot of extra overhead.
 This year, I hope to shift  assembly to China, where all of our parts originate.
 I'm also in the process of moving our fulfillment to a third-party logistics vendor.

-Eliminating the TinyPilot office spared us the complexity of maintaining a physical space, managing inventory, and tracking in-person shifts.
+Eliminating the TinyPilot office would spare us the work of maintaining a physical space, managing inventory, and tracking in-person shifts.
 Outsourcing manufacturing and fulfillment will also give the team more time and location flexibility in our work.

 ## Do I still love it?